 New York City is the world’s capital of street art.
-Many of street art in the world are influenced by New York City’s graffiti rooted in 1970’s as a part of its underground scene.
+Many of street arts in the world are influenced by New York City’s graffiti rooted in 1970’s as a part of its underground scene.
 The street art scene once seemed declined by anti-graffiti movement…but New York City didn’t lose identity although the city was getting cleaner and neater.
 Street art gains status as a form of art today and a variety of street arts can be seen as an expression, commercial use, tribute, and showing pride.
 Street art is the symbol of New York City.

 Here are the photo collections of street art throughout New York City.
 Note that some might be gone.
 The photos are divided into street scene and notable people related.

-Those two street artworks by top graffiti artist group, Tatscru, faces each other across a small street in The Bronx.
+Those two street artworks by top graffiti artist group, Tatscru, face each other across a small street in The Bronx.
 Definitely among my most favorite, especially the top photo is the wonderful idea features many Bronx pride in the underground art.
 They are easy to find: just in front of Simpson Street Station of 2 and 5 trains.

 Hunts Point, Bronx.